technically-js/lodash/README.md

+# @technically/lodash

-# ESM/CommonJS wrapper around lodash
+Technically this is an ESM/CommonJS wrapper around lodash

+## Why?

 This is a "temporary" workaround until `lodash-es` will be merged into `lodash`.